 What does “shusshin wa doko desu ka” mean in Japanese?

-Native speakers say “shusshin wa doko desu ka” to ask ‘where are you from?’ in Japanese.
-Perhaps, some Japanese learners or those who are living in Japan know this phrase well because native speakers sometimes use it in conversations.
-In this blog post, however, I will explain this phrase in detail based on its grammatical components.
+Native speakers say “shusshin wa doko desu ka” to mean ‘where are you from?’ in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its grammatical components.
 And also, I will explain how to use it through an example sentence.
-My explanations would help Japanese learners to understand “shusshin wa doko desu ka” more clearly.
+My explanations would help Japanese learners understand “shusshin wa doko desu ka” more clearly.
 Then, let’s get started!

 Contents